andrea-farnham/andrea-farnham.github.io/README.md

 # AFFORD: A Framework for Avoiding the Open Research Data Dump

 This is the main website of the project.

-The site can be accessed here: https://crsuzh.pages.uzh.ch/AFFORD_website/
+- The site can be accessed here: https://crsuzh.pages.uzh.ch/AFFORD_website/

+- More information about AFFORD: https://zenodo.org/records/14356004

 # Citation